derjoker/drafts/deutsch/fanyi.md

 ## 2018.04.09

-Ein Zug bewegte schnell.
-Er war mit Menschen überfallt.
-Ein sechsjähriger Junge war in der dritten Wagen gestorben.
+Ein Zug fuhr schnell.
+Er war vollgepackt mit Menschen.
+Im dritten Wagen starb ein sechsjähriger Junge.

 A train was moving quickly.
 It was packed with humans.
 A six-year-old boy died in the third carriage.